wboeke/term-synth/README.md

 The second instrument is a kind of **organ**.
 The amplitude of harmonics can be choosen arbitrarily.
 Clicking with the right mouse button on a grey-colored harmonic line will turn it to black, indicating that the harmonic is to be created 2 times, at slightly different frequency.
-This is craeting rich-sounding tones.
+The result is rich-sounding tones.

 The harmonics can be FM modulated.
 The modulation source can be sines derived from the base frequency but at slightly shifted frequency, or the harmonic signal itself.
-While playing, the amount of FM can be modified by the modulation wheel of your MIDI keyboard.
+While playing, the amount of FM can be modified by the modulation wheel of the MIDI keyboard.
 The pitchbend wheel again is for tremolo.

 Key-click can be created at different frequencies.
 The amplitude and duration also can be choosen.
 There are about 20 built-in patches.
-The output can be overdriven.
+Overdrive for the output is provided as well.

 The third instrument is a **piano**, modelled with the Karplus-Strong algorithm.
-Different initial waveforms can be choosen, decaying or steady.
+Different initial waveforms can be choosen.
+The tone can be decaying or steady.
 The piano strings are sensed by 2 virtual pickups that move  among each other, providing a nice stereo effect.

 ### Building
 Compilation only is possible with clang, because use is made of closures, a.k.a. code blocks.
-Gcc does'nt provide these.
+Gcc does not provide these.

 Go to directory `instr` and run make.
-Two programs, `synth` and `harms` are created.
+Three programs, `synth`, `harms` and `ks-piano` are created.
 They only will run if a MIDI keyboard is connected.

 Maybe you will find interesting patches later, which can be added to the built-in patches by typing character 'p'.
 Then this patch will be written to stderr.
 It can be copy/paste'd into the source code (struct `bi_patches`).
 Run the program with stderr redirected to another terminal, e.g. `./synth 2>/dev/pts/3`,